tracij924/Johnson-Portfolio/final_project_part2.md

 ### Interviewees

-I wanted to interview people from the the philanthropic community and the public at larger.
-I wanted to obtain input from thos familiar with POISE and the Critical Community Needs Fund and those maybe not so familar.
+I wanted to interview people from the the philanthropic community and the public at large.
+My goal was to obtain input from those familiar with POISE and the Critical Community Needs Fund, and those may not be familar.
 I also wanted to see if the public was aware of philanthropic investments in the Black community to mitigate disparities from COVID-19.
 I was able to interview five individuals from the following groups:
 1. Philanthropy
 2. Public at-Large
-3. Black Community Member
+3. Black Community

 ### Scripts